ST-BERT: Cross-modal Language Model Pre-training For End-to-end Spoken Language Understanding: Proposed Method

 \axlm{} is a cross-modal extension of BERT \cite{devlin2019bert} that can handle both speech data $x^s$ and text data $x^t$ for SLU.
 We incorporate a pre-trained acoustic model (AM) to accommodate speech data as an input to the BERT as shown in Fig. \ref{fig:model}.

-AM estimates the posterior distribution over phonemes from a raw waveform.
+The AM estimates the posterior distribution over phonemes from a raw waveform.
 We follow the model structure and its ASR pre-training procedure as presented in~\cite{lugosch2019speech}.
+In specific, the AM consists of a phoneme module and a word module.
+The former is based on a SincNet layer followed by convolutional and recurrent layers and the latter employs recurrent layers.
+Each module learns to predict phoneme and word targets.

-The key difference is to discard the word module and combine the phoneme module only with ST-BERT after ASR pre-training.
+After ASR training, we discard the word module and combine the phoneme module only with ST-BERT.
 Pre-trained AM remains frozen during the ST-BERT pre-training and fine-tuning to extract generic acoustic features.

 \axlm takes phoneme posterior and subword-level tokenized text as an input and encodes them into phoneme and subword embeddings, respectively.
-A subword embedding is obtained simply via looking up subword embedding matrix, whereas a phoneme embedding is computed as a weighted sum of phoneme embedding vectors based on the phoneme posterior.
+A subword embedding is obtained via looking up a subword embedding matrix, whereas a phoneme embedding is computed as a weighted sum of phoneme embedding vectors based on the phoneme posterior.
 The input sequence starts with the embedding of a special classification token ($[CLS]$) and the embeddings of each modality follow with that of a special separator token ($[SEP]$) at the end of each sequence.
-The summation of speech (or subword) representation, modality and position embeddings is fed into the transformer encoder as an input for each time step.
+The summation of speech (or subword), modality, and position embeddings is fed into the transformer encoder as an input for each time step as in Fig. \ref{fig:pretrain}.

 It is worth noting that our transformer encoder takes the concatenation of phoneme and subword representations during pre-training (Fig. 1-(a)), while it utilizes phoneme representations only for fine-tuning (Fig. 1-(b)).
 Also, we initialize \axlm, except for the phoneme embedding layer, with pre-trained BERT to leverage rich textual information.